-We will launch the new Gheens Institute for Innovation in order to promote and test new and creative ideas that will strengthen collaborative professional culture, effective instructional practice, and student understanding, meaning and connection.
+We will continue to build the capacity of the Gheens Institute for Innovation to promote and test new and creative ideas that will strengthen collaborative professional culture; effective instructional practice; and student understanding, meaning, and connection.
 We will encourage a culture of innovation through district awards for teams of teachers and individuals.
-We will collaborate in seeking grants opportunities, conducting research and professional development activities, and promoting innovative practices.
+We will collaborate in seeking grant opportunities, conducting research and professional-development activities, and promoting innovative practices.